Impact of spatial coarsening on Parareal convergence for the linear advection equation: Parareal with spatial coarsening for linear problems

 and

-for some constants $C$, $\tilde{C}$.
-However, it also means that if the error for some time slice does not change in an iteration, the corresponding defect will be zero.
+for constants $C$, $\tilde{C}$.
+However, Lemma~\ref{lemma:increment} also means that if the error for some time-slice does not change in an iteration, the corresponding defect will be zero.
 This raises the possibility that there might be scenarios where checking the defect for convergence will give a ``false positive'' result where the defect is small and the iteration stops although the error is actually large.
 Investigating this is left for future work.

-\subsection{Norm of $\Tt{e}^k$ versus norm of $\Tt{E}^k$ versus $\left\| \Tt{E} \right\|_2^k$}
+\subsubsection{Norm of $\Tt{e}^k$ versus norm of $\Tt{E}^k$ versus $\left\| \Tt{E} \right\|_2^k$.}